jasonmhite/Morris-python/README.md

 > <code>f2py -c morris.pyf morris.f95</code>

-This will output morris_test.so, which is the Fortran code build into a Python module.
+This will output morris_test.so, which is the Fortran code built into a Python module.
 Copy this and morris.py into your directory.

 morris.py is a convenient interface for the Fortran code and contains all of the initialization code.
 I do not recommend using the Fortran module directly unless you know what you are doing.
 Calling is simple: